 Cleaning your cast iron

 When done washing, give a quick towel dry and then put it on your stove burner to completely dry it out.
-Don’t over cook the pan here!
+Don’t overcook the pan here!
 A minute or two should do it.
 Leave it on just long enough to dry it out.
 That next batch of sausage or bacon can lube it up again.